Acro-polis/constitution/Sick-Leave-Policy.md

 For the part time *contracted* worker owners there is no compensation at this moment but our goal is to realize this in the coming 12 months.
 We need to find out the legal possibilities in each country for this, or find other ways for bridging this gap.

-### Active participants
+### Contributors
-There is no compensation for sick days for the active participants.
+There is no compensation for sick days for the Contributors.
-The active participants get paid for the hours they work on a Project.
+The Contributors get paid for the hours they work on a Project.